 For each corrective measure, site and operational data will be gathered from which the performance of the corrective measure will be assessed.
-Key criteria for this assessment consist of the remedial objectives and performance criteria that have been developed for each corrective measure.
-The data-gathering activities are summarized in the operations and maintenance strategies that have been developed for each corrective measures.
-Following the implementation of the corrective measures, the Laboratory will submit to NMED a yearly report summarizing corrective measures implementation, operations and maintenance problems and corrections, important data tables and graphs, and other operational data.
+Key criteria for this assessment consist of the remedial objectives and performance criteria developed for each corrective measure.
+The data-gathering activities are summarized in the operations and maintenance strategies that have been developed for each corrective measure.
+A long-term monitoring and maintenance plan will be submitted to NMED within 60 days of completion of field activities.
+The results of operations and maintenance activities will be provided to NMED in the monthly progress reports.
+The Laboratory will also submit a yearly report summarizing corrective measures implementation, operations and maintenance problems and corrections, important data tables and graphs, and other operational data.
 An assessment of measure effectiveness will also be provided in the annual report.